-The Deaf Education program has an outstanding history of identifying, educating, and placing highly qualified individuals in educational programs for Deaf and hard of hearing children and youth in Idaho and neighboring states.
+The Deaf Education program has an outstanding history of identifying, educating, and placing highly qualified individuals in educational programs for deaf and hard of hearing children and youth in Idaho and neighboring states.
 These educators have been instrumental in helping intermountain states expand the delivery of quality educational services to this school-age population in all education settings.
-The Master of Education in Deaf Education is designed to strengthen the student's understanding, knowledge and skills in four areas — Core Professional Studies, Specialty Studies, Integrated Field REsearch Studies, and Electives — as they relate to the education of children and youth who are Deaf and hard of hearing.
+The Master of Education in Deaf Education is designed to strengthen the student's understanding, knowledge and skills in four areas — Core Professional Studies, Specialty Studies, Integrated Field Research Studies, and Electives — as they relate to the education of children and youth who are Deaf and hard of hearing.
 This program is in alignment with the College of Education's other graduate programs in that it includes research components (i.e. Core Professional Studies and Integrated Field Research Studies), a teacher certification component (i.e., Specialty Studies), and a supporting area (i.e. Electives) that augments a student's undergraduate training.

-The student must apply to, and meet all criteria for, admission to teh Graduate School.
+The student must apply to, and meet all criteria for, admission to the Graduate School.
 In addition, applicants for the Master of Education in Deaf Education degree must meet all college requirements for admission and retention.

 Admission requirements for individuals applying to the Master of Education in Deaf Education:

 - Bachelor's degree from a regionally accredited college or university in the United States or its equivalent from a school in another country.

 In that the mission of the Deaf Education program is to prepare individuals to become certified teachers of the deaf, preference is given to individuals who have an undergraduate elementary, secondary or special education major and who have American Sign Language skills.
 However, individuals without this background should consider applying after consulting their respective state department of education for details regarding teacher of the deaf certification/licensure.